Every NBA Team's Biggest Flaw as Training Camps Open

 Charlotte forfeited 125.0 points per 100 possessions last season in the short time Nicolas Batum spent at power forward, according to Cleaning the Glass.
 Michael Kidd-Gilchrist's spurts at the 4 were far more productive, but a majority of those minutes came with Treveon Graham, now a member of the Nets.

-Miles Bridges will bring some much-needed relief to this dynamic, either as wing support or a small-ball forward himself.
+Miles Bridges will bring some much-needed relief to this dynamic, either as wing support or a small-ball power forward himself.
 The Hornets can protect their defensive integrity even further by ticketing Williams or Zeller as the center in these setups rather than Biyombo, Hernangomez or Kaminsky.

 Will they make an effort to unleash these lineups with so much built-in size?
 And will these combinations be effective if they do?
 The Hornets have a lot to figure out if they want to keep up with today's stylistic trends.